University of KwaZulu-Natal

-The University of KwaZulu-Natal (UKZN; INyuvesi yakwaZulu-Natali, Universiteit van KwaZulu-Natal) is a university with five campuses in the province of KwaZulu-Natal in South Africa.
+The University of KwaZulu-Natal (UKZN; INyuvesi yakwaZulu-Natali, Universiteit van KwaZulu-Natal) is a public research university with five campuses in the province of KwaZulu-Natal in South Africa.
 It was formed on 1 January 2004 after the merger between the University of Natal and the University of Durban-Westville.

 History

 The university was formed by the merger of the University of Natal and the University of Durban-Westville, in 2004.

 The Council of the University of Natal voted on 31 May 2002 to offer the post of Vice-Chancellor and University Principal to world-renowned medical scientist and former Medical Research Council President – Professor Malegapuru Makgoba, who assumed office on 1 September 2002.
 He was entrusted with leading the University of Natal into the merger with the University of Durban-Westville.
 In so doing, he became the last Vice-Chancellor of the University of Natal.
 Professor Makgoba succeeded Professor Brenda Gourley as Vice-Chancellor.

 Having served a brief stint as the interim Vice-Chancellor in 2004 he was formally appointed as the founding Vice-Chancellor of the newly merged University of KwaZulu-Natal.
 He was installed at a ceremony on 30 September 2005.

 Professor Makgoba served two five-year terms of office and retired in 2015.
 His tenure, however, was plagued with controversies.
 Makgoba is said to have created a "culture of hostility" at the university that resulted in an exodus of world-class academics.
 He was succeeded by Dr Albert van Jaarsveld.